KIT-HYD/EventDetection-ITM-method/README.md

 ## License agreement

 The ED method comes with ABSOLUTELY NO WARRANTY.
 You are welcome to modify and redistribute it within the license agreement.
-The ED method is published under the CreativeComons "BY-NC-SA 4.0" license together with a ready-to-use sample data set.
-To view a full version of the license agreement please visit [BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The ED method is published under the CreativeComons "CC-BY-4.0" license together with a ready-to-use sample data set.
+To view a full version of the license agreement please visit [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Requisites